Graphixa/WinForge/README.md

 ## Creating your own Settings Configuration
+> [!TIP]
+> To create your own system configuration file do the following:
 - Download [O&OShutu10](https://www.oo-software.com/en/shutup10)
 - Change your settings to how you like your windows to be configured
 - Export your configuration to the .CFG file